krantiprakash/ROS2_Cafe_butler/README.md

 # Robot Butler Simulation for Cafe Delivery

-This repository contains the necessary files and instructions to simulate a robot butler in a café environment using ROS2.
+This repository contains the necessary files and instructions to simulate a robot butler in a cafe environment using ROS2.
 The robot navigates using the `turtlebot3_navigation2` package and executes delivery tasks based on the provided scenarios.

 ---